itamarbarry/Paireyewear_SQL_Project/README.md

 ### Repository Contents
 - 📄 **Three PDF reports** containing project objectives, insights, and all SQL code used in the project.
 - 📈 **Power BI file** with interactive dashboards and analytical reports.
-- 📊 **Excel file** containing the data tables, simulated manually using Python.
+- 📊 **Excel file** containing the data tables, generated manually using Python.

 ### Tools Used
 - SQL